omkarfadtare965/CodeChef/README.md

 - __MlOps:__ MlOps (Machine Learning Operations) is a way to manage and deploy machine learning models quickly and efficiently into production.
 - __Real time predictions:__ It involves making predictions instantly as new data comes in.
 - __Batch predictions:__ It involves making predictions on a group of data at once, rather than one at a time.
+- __Metadata:__ Metadata(data about your data) helps you understand where your data comes from(data provenance) and how it has been processed(data lineage:history of all the steps data went through before reaching its final form), which is useful for fixing errors and improving your models.

 ### Libraries:
 - TFX